Kapiainen/Lauhdutin/Readme.md

 Lauhdutin
 ==
 A Rainmeter skin for aggregating games from different platforms and then launching them.
-Supports Steam, GOG Galaxy, Battle.net, and regular Windows shortcuts.
+Supports Steam, GOG Galaxy, Blizzard App, and regular Windows shortcuts.
 Games are presented as a scrollable list that can be filtered and sorted in multiple ways.
 There are a variety of settings that allow you to customize the appearance of the skin (e.g. orientation, number of slots, dimensions of a slot, animations).
+This skin can also be used as a general purpose launcher since it supports regular Windows shortcuts.

 ![ex](Docs/demo.gif)